 Yes, it is that simple.
-And, we will discuss that further.
+Let’s discuss this further.

-Why A Long-Term Disability Plan Is A Better Option
+Why Long-Term Disability Insurance Is A Better Option?

 For the same $9 per month, let’s see what kind of long-term disability options Laura has.

-Instead of the life insurance waiver of premium that protects only $47, she could enroll in a long-term disability plan for a benefit of $500 per month.
-Her elimination period would be 90 days (instead of 9 months).
-She would have a modified own occupation definition (instead of the any occupation).
-A 2-year benefit period available.
-For $0.50 more per month, she could change the first two years of the disability definition to a pure own occupation definition.
-She will have the important partial disability benefit.
-This means she will receive a benefit if she can work, but not full time.
+Instead of the life insurance waiver of premium that protects only $47, she could enroll in a long-term disability plan for a benefit of $250 per month.
+Her elimination period would be 90 days (instead of 6 months).
+She would have an own occupation definition (instead of the any occupation definition).

 You might be thinking, Ugh, John.
 I don’t want to enroll in another plan and go through underwriting.

 Most disability insurance plans do not require full medical underwriting at this benefit level.
 The carrier looks up your background through the MIB and prescription drug databases.
 They may also require a phone interview.
 That’s about it.

 See the comparison grid above.
 All decisions lead to disability insurance.